Teúl de González Ortega Municipality: Climate

+Flora and fauna

 Much of the area is forested with species such as oak, holm oak, royal pine and “palo colorado”.
 Fauna includes coyotes, wildcats, white-tailed deer, squirrels, rabbits, various spiders and scorpions, rattlesnakes, coral snakes, and other snakes, eagles, quail, owls, storks, ducks and various other birds.

 History

 The name Teúl comes from the Chichimeca phrase teulinchan, which means “dwellings of the gods.”
 After the Conquest, its name became San Juan Bautista de Teúl, prepending the name of its patron saint.
 In 1935, the suffix of “de Gonzaléz Ortega” was added.
 Jesús González Ortega, a governor of Zacatecas and ally of Benito Juárez, lived in the town as a boy, then returned later in life to marry.

 Little is known of the early inhabitants of the area, but settlements probably go back as far as the first century of the Common Era, according to archeological evidence such as tombs.
 The Caxcans arrived here around the middle of the 7th century, taking control of the valley from the Nahuas and the Techueshes.
 They remained the dominant group until the arrival of the Spanish.

 In 1536 Nuño de Guzmán sent Pedro Almíndez Chirino to the area then followed himself shortly after.
 Within months the indigenous of the area were conquered and Captain Juan Delgado along with Frair Juan Pacheco founded the modern town.
 At that pre-Hispanic ceremonial center the friar held a mass in honor of John the Baptist, who became the town’s patron saint.
 One probable reason for the selection of this saint by the Spanish was the area’s abundance of fresh water springs.
 At this mass, they baptized the area chieftain and a sister, giving them the names of Juan and Catalina.
 In 1574, a monastery was founded here.

 Unlike other small towns in Zacatecas, it was never a mining town, with its economy based on livestock and the making of mezcal from agave.
 During the colonial period into the 19th century, much of the agriculture was organized into haciendas, but these were dismantled with the Mexican Revolution and the Cristero War, when the town itself was nearly burnt to the ground.

 The Sanctuary of Our Lady of Guadalupe was the original parish church constructed in the late 17th century.

 The town was formally recognized in 1714 by the Real Audiencia de la Nueva Galicia.

 At the time of Independence, Teul was a dependency of Tlaltenango, but was separated into its own municipality in 1844.
 This status was reaffirmed in 1935.

 In 1986, the municipality adopted a seal on the occasion of the 450th anniversary of the town’s founding.